 When Andy Cagle turned 11 his parents gave him a new BMX bike.

 “I had been bugging my dad about this bike for a year,” he said.
-“On our birthday, he took my twin brother and me down to this little auto parts store and we got to pick out the color we wanted.
+“On our birthday, he took me and my twin brother down to this little auto parts store and we got to pick out the color we wanted.
 I can’t say I’ve ever been as excited about a gift in my life.”

 But the day after, there was a caveat: the new bicycle came with a job, a daily paper route to be completed on said bike.
 He calls it his first job in communications.
 After a couple years throwing newspapers after school everyday, he convinced the sports editor to let him start covering high school sports.

 “I had my first byline at 13 and got hooked on telling stories,” he said.
 “I continued working in newspapers until I went to college.
 I filled in for everyone from the managing editor to the press operator at times.”